All bags made by Osprey and Kelty are among the best on the market, so you can’t really go wrong.

 Practically all Kelty models are waterproof or come with a rain cover.
 A lot of Ospreys are not.
 So, if you tend to hike in rainy areas and don’t want to get your gear wet, then a Kelty might be a better option for you.
 Or you would have to get a separate rain cover for your Osprey.

 The manufacturers at Kelty like to use the 420-denier polyester material.
 And the experts at Osprey prefer a shell made out of nylon.
+Here’s a simple guide I wrote about cleaning an Osprey water bladder and its materials.

 If you are looking for a niche-specific backpack rather than just a universal option, then Osprey has got quite a few models prepared for you.